NiceneNerd/UKMM/book/src/setup/deploy.md

 ## Deployment Locations

-Where should you deploy your mods?
+Where should you deploy your mods and what layout should you use?
 It depends mostly on where you play your game.

 ### Cemu

 Cemu users will generally want to deploy their mods as a graphic pack.
-In that case you will need to set your deployment location somewhere inside Cemu's `graphicPacks` folder.
-A customary option is a new folder named `BreathOfTheWild_UKMM`.
-So, for example, the full path might be something like:
+In that case, the best idea is to set your deployment location to Cemu's `graphicPacks` folder and turn on the With Name option for Deploy Layout.
+So, for example, the full path might be something like: `C:\Cemu\graphicPacks\`.
+For that example, and with the With Name option, UKMM will actually deploy to `C:\Cemu\graphicPacks\BreathOfTheWild_UKMM`.
-`C:\Cemu\graphicPacks\BreathOfTheWild_UKMM`.

 **Additional note for Cemu users**: You almost certainly want the "Deploy